Williamsburg, Iowa town square

 This isn't a formality.
 Clients frequently come in assuming their GBP is fine and their website is clean, and the audit reveals an old phone number on 40 directory listings, duplicate GBP entries from a previous location, and title tags that haven't been touched since the site was built.
 You can't fix what you haven't measured, and you can't prioritize correctly without a clear picture of the baseline.

 The audit also establishes which competitive positions are realistic in what timeframe.
 A plumber in Ottumwa has a different path than a plumber in Des Moines.
 Same process, different timeline, different competitive landscape.
 Knowing that upfront means we set accurate expectations and allocate effort correctly from day one.
+If your business is in the metro, we've built a dedicated page that covers the Des Moines-specific strategy in full: Des Moines SEO — local search, Google Maps, and suburb-level targeting for the metro.

 Step 2 - Local Keyword Research: What Iowa Customers Actually Search